danielhrisca/asammdf/CONTRIBUTING.md

 tox -e py310
 ```

+Sometimes it can be useful to select specific tests to run.
+For example, `tox -e py310 -- -k 'not gui'` will run all non-GUI tests.
+Everything after the `--` is passed as arguments to pytest.

 Otherwise, you can just push and the tests will be run by GitHub Actions.

 ## Style guide